Fewer Harvey victims at shelters doesn't end housing needs | New Country 923

 At the George R. Brown Convention Center, about 1,500 people remain and several said they were homeless, disabled or from public housing.
 About 2,800 were at the NRG Center, another convention center that opened after George R. Brown reached double its original capacity.

 Morris Mack, who arrived at the convention center Aug.
 30, sat outside the main entrance, sharing a cigarette.
-He hasn’t been able to re-enter his home in a public housing development in northwest Houston, and he didn’t know whether it’d be flooded.
+He hasn’t been able to re-enter his home in a public housing development in northwest Houston, and he didn’t know whether it would be flooded.

 While he registered with the Federal Emergency Management Agency for assistance, Mack’s cellphone was damaged by floodwaters, and he didn’t have a working email address, making it difficult for the agency to get in touch with him or send him a check.
 He was hoping that once government offices reopen, he could get a government assistance card, which he could then use to get a cellphone to communicate with FEMA.